Not So Dumb

-Not So Dumb is a 1930 pre-Code comedy motion picture starring Marion Davies, directed by King Vidor, and produced for Cosmopolitan Productions for Metro-Goldwyn-Mayer.
+Not So Dumb is a 1930 American pre-Code comedy film directed by King Vidor, starring Marion Davies, and produced by Cosmopolitan Productions for Metro-Goldwyn-Mayer, who released it on January 17, 1930.

 It is based on the stage play Dulcy by George S. Kaufman and Marc Connelly that starred Lynn Fontanne.
 The film resulted in a financial loss for the studio of $39,000.

-This is a re-make of the 1923 film Dulcy.
-See also the 1940 film of the same name (Dulcy).